MatthieuHannaGerguis/Machine-Learning_Corporate_Bankruptcy_Prediction/README.md

 3. Feature Selection and Dimensionality Reduction
 - Evaluation of Principal Component Analysis (PCA) as a dimensionality reduction technique
 - Analysis of the trade-off between explained variance and interpretability
+- Comparison of models trained with and without PCA

+PCA is primarily used to mitigate multicollinearity and improve model robustness.

 ---